Bloodborne Pathogens and Needlestick Prevention

 Engineering Controls

-Studies show that as many as one-third of all sharps injuries occur during disposal.
-Nurses are particularly at risk, as they sustain the most needlestick injuries.
-The Centers for Disease Control and Prevention (CDC) estimates that 62 to 88 percent of sharps injuries can be prevented simply by using safer medical devices.
+Studies have shown that as many as one-third of all sharps injuries in the hospital setting occur during sharps disposal.
+Nurses are particularly at risk, as they sustain the greatest number of needlestick injuries.
+The Centers for Disease Control and Prevention (CDC) estimates that 62 to 88 percent of sharps injuries can be prevented simply by using safer medical devices such as blunt suture needles (Figure 3).
 The following references provide information regarding possible solutions for bloodborne pathogens and needlestick hazards.

 Control Programs